 Sean Connery was contracted to do a Bond film outside the auspices of EON, another filmic adaptation of THUNDERBALL called NEVER SAY NEVER AGAIN.
 So at the last moment, the 55-year-old Moore was cajoled into signing back on as Bond, probably saying he’d never say never again.
 And OCTOPUSSY, the 13th Bond film, becomes the 6th Bond film for Moore (from Ian Fleming’s 1966 short story collection, Octopussy And The Living Daylights).
 The film’s slogan would be “Nobody does him better,” a sly wink to this movie’s competition with the original Bond, and a callback to Carly Simon’s nostalgic song.

 Bond investigates a smuggling ring in India and the screenplay somehow gets tangled up in geopolitical espionage between Russia and America.
 Plot within plots, but I can’t honestly say it’s an elegant or smart screenplay.
 Regular Bond screenwriter Richard Maibaum just lets the story tumble into itself, keeping Bond in action scenes that occasionally come somewhere near the plot, while two other writers flank him (George MacDonald Fraser and Michael G. Wilson), whom I presume were there to keep him from straying too far into Stupid; I imagine them sitting cross-armed on either side of Maibaum while he typed away timidly.
-And get a load of the canniness of Wilson: he co-writes OCTOPUSSY, and while no one was looking, starting with MOONRAKER, he squirmed his way into an executive producer position on every single James Bond movie made by EON Productions, all the way up to 2020’s NO TIME TO DIE at time of writing!

 The opening mini-plane scene is an exciting little vignette, but I can’t figure why it even exists.
 To clarify, many Bond movies open with a stunt-driven vignette unrelated to the movie’s main plot, but they usually make sense within their own little mini-plot.
 But in this senseless scene: Bond tries to blow up a Cuban prototype plane, fails, is captured and escorted off-base on an open flatbed truck, unrestrained in any way; escapes, flies this mini-plane back toward the base with no weapons on it.
 Was he banking on the Cubans to fire a heat-seeking missile at him so that he could lead it into the prototype’s hangar?
 Maibaum must’ve written this scene while those two goons were having lunch.